wuboy0307/go-gpdb/gpdb/README.md

 # Installation

 + The gpdb cli is automatically downloaded and installed on the provisioned VM, there is no additional step needed.
-+ connect to the provisioned VM using [datalab ssh](https://github.com/pivotal-gss/go-gpdb/tree/master/datalab#ssh) and start using the gpdb cli using the [examples](#example) mentioned below
++ Connect to the provisioned VM using [datalab ssh](https://github.com/pivotal-gss/go-gpdb/tree/master/datalab#ssh) and start using the gpdb cli using the [examples](#example) mentioned below

 # Usage